TheDeathlyCow/frostiful/README.md

 This documents mod integrations that have been created specifically for Frostiful and are included with Frostiful out of the box.

-Many other patches that are also relevant for Scorchful are provided by the standalone [Thermoo Patches](https://modrinth.com/mod/thermoo-patches) mod, including season integration, heart bar fixes, and more.
+Many other patches that are also relevant for Frostiful are provided by the standalone [Thermoo Patches](https://modrinth.com/mod/thermoo-patches) mod, including season integration, heart bar fixes, and more.

 * [Tips](https://modrinth.com/mod/tips): Added some Frostiful-specific tips
 * [Enchantment Descriptions](https://modrinth.com/mod/enchantment-descriptions): Descriptions are provided for Frostiful's enchantments